 As with all of the other Jack the Ripper films, this new version plays fast and easy with the facts – indeed, there has yet to be any filmed (non-documentary) depiction of the Jack the Ripper killings that does not largely fictionalise the historical details.
 The film opens on the murder of the last canonical victim Mary Jane Kelly.
 In real life, Kelly was killed in the dingy single room ground floor flat that she rented, probably having brought the Ripper back as a client after meeting him as a prostitute.
 By contrast, the film has her being murdered in a much more spacious second floor photographer’s studio, although at least it accurate to the crime scenes and shows her being gutted on a bed and her viscera removed.
 The film also provides Kelly with a daughter that she never had in real life.

-The film gets full marks for actually introducing two of the Ripper suspects – Aaron Kosminski (as opposed to Jakob) who was a Polish Jew (as opposed to German) immigrant who worked as a barber.
-Like the character here, Kosminski was placed in the Colney Hatch Lunatic Asylum after he attacked a woman with a knife.
-Police records indicate Kosminski was considered a suspect and in recent years there is a highly disputed DNA test that claims to prove that Kosminski was The Ripper.
+The film gets full marks for actually introducing two of the Ripper suspects – Aaron Kosminski (as opposed to Jakob) who was a Polish Jew (as opposed to German) immigrant who worked as a barber who suffered from severe mental illness.
+Like the character here, Kosminski was placed in the Colney Hatch Lunatic Asylum.
+Police records indicate Kosminski was considered a suspect and in recent years there is a disputed DNA test that claims to prove that Kosminski was The Ripper.
 (Unlike the film, Kosminski did not die until 1919).
 Kosminski is tied to or thought to be the same person as David Cohen, another inmate at Colney Hatch, who is also regarded as a potential suspect.
 Here David Cohen is written as being a photographer rather than a shoemaker and is not committed to an asylum.

 This film also continues the idea first perpetuated in From Hell (2001) that Inspector Frederick Abberline was a dashing young man (here played by 31 year-old Falk Hentschel) who engages a liaison with a girl connected to the case.
 By contrast, the real Abberline was in his mid-forties, balding and had mutton chop whiskers.
 More to the point, Abberline was a married man, which need not necessarily be a problem but is certainly a hurdle to these depictions of him as a romantic lead.